 Quality management definition

-In other words, quality management is the mechanism by which a business finds areas of the business where things could be running more smoothly, and takes action to close experience gaps.
+In other words?
+Quality management is how you find areas where things could be running more smoothly, and how you’ll take action to close experience gaps.

 Understanding quality management systems in business